thtran97/Local-Search-for-SAT/README.md

 Besides, assignment **X' = flipping(X)** => the difference is only one variable => how can we save computational cost in checking **X' |= F**?

 In addition, how can we compute efficiently break-count and make-count of a variable *x*?

+Which variable should be flipped?

+How to escape the stagnation situation?

+etc.

-## Implementations of variant algorithms
+## Implementations of LS-based variants

 #### 1. GSAT, 1992 :white_check_mark: